 - High-speed machinery that uses oil for lubrication or cutting aid can create oil particulates in the air.

 Your main concern is not to overexpose yourself to these dangers by inhaling them.
-Some substances such as chemical vapors or very fine particulates can also enter your body from the skin, eyes, and digestive system.
+However, some substances such as chemical vapors or very fine particulates can also enter your body from the skin, eyes, and digestive system.

-How can you figure out the welding pollution in your environment?
+How can you figure out the level of welding pollution?

-The first thing to do is find out what welding fumes and other air pollution are in your working environment.
+The first thing to do is find out what pollutants are in your working environment.
 Unfortunately, figuring this out is hard and complicated or expensive.

 The only reliable approach is with the help of a professional who will take air samples from your breathing zone while you work.
 If you do your own research, you might be way off.